Prime Minister Narendra Modi will connect with booth-level party workers from Bihar on 15 October as part of the ‘Mera Booth Sabse Majboot’ campaign.

 Through this initiative, the Prime Minister has been personally engaging with booth workers from various states to hear their feedback and motivate them.

-In a post on X, PM Modi wrote, “Our dedicated workers have geared up with full energy for the victory of BJP-NDA in Bihar.
-Interacting with such dedicated workers always provides new inspiration.
-On October 15, I will get the opportunity to directly interact with such workers.”
+Taking to X, PM Modi posted, “Our dedicated workers have geared up with full energy for the victory of BJP-NDA in Bihar.
+Interacting with such dedicated workers always provides new inspiration.”

 Senior leaders such as Union Home Minister Amit Shah and BJP President JP Nadda have held extensive meetings in New Delhi to finalise seat-sharing arrangements and candidate selections.